tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the sender desires.
 This permits generation of plausibly-sized cover traffic in contexts where the presence or absence of activity may be sensitive.
-Implementations MUST NOT send Handshake or Alert records that have a zero-length TLSInnerPlaintext.content.
+Implementations MUST NOT send Handshake or Alert records that have a zero-length TLSInnerPlaintext.content, if such a message is recieved, the receiving implementation MUST terminate the connection with an "unexpected_message" alert.

 The padding sent is automatically verified by the record protection mechanism; upon successful decryption of a TLSCiphertext.encrypted_record,